krakend/krakend-documentation/extending/writing-plugins.md

 - **Right interface**: Your plugin must implement the proper interface (see each plugin type).
 - **Same Go version**: Your plugin and KrakenD are compiled with the same Go version.
 E.g., you cannot build a plugin on Go 1.19 and load it on a KrakenD assembled with Go 1.18.
 - **Same architecture/platform**: KrakenD and your plugin have been compiled in the same architecture.
 E.g., you cannot compile a plugin in a Mac and use it in a Docker container.
-- **Same shared library versions**: When using external libraries, if for any reason KrakenD also uses them, they must include identical versions.
+- **Same shared library versions**: When using external libraries if for any reason KrakenD also uses them, they must include identical versions.
 - **Injection in the configuration**: Besides coding and compiling your plugin, you must add it to the `krakend.json` configuration.

 Yes, it sounds rigorous, but fortunately, some tools will tell you about this, so you don't have to lose time thinking much about this.
 Let's see them below.